robatron/githole/README.md

 # githole

-A little project that attempts to be a less-restrictive and lighter-weight version of [Dropbox](http://www.dropbox.com/) utilizing built-in Linux tools, FOSS, and maybe a little bit of Python ;-)
+A little project that attempts to be a less-restrictive and lighter-weight version of [Dropbox](http://www.dropbox.com/) utilizing built-in Linux tools, FOSS, and maybe a little bit of Python.

+## Plans

+I plan on having two components:
+* **Server:** Consists of a bare Git repository, and maybe eventually a web interface for viewing files.
+* **Client:** Basically a clone of the server's Git repository with some an auto push/pull and notificaion system.

 ## Requirements